-9. Additional Features
+Chapter 9: Additional Features

-9.1 Home Monitoring®
+9.1 BIOTRONIK Home Monitoring®

-Home Monitoring[®] enables the exchange of information about a patient's cardiac status from the implant to the physician.
-Home Monitoring[®] can be used to provide the physician with advance reports from the implanted device and process them into a graphical and tabular format that is accessible via the internet platform Home Monitoring Service Center (HMSC).
-This information helps the physician optimize the therapy process, as it allows the patient to be scheduled for additional clinical appointments between regular follow-up visits if necessary.
+When active, Home Monitoring enables the exchange of information about a patient's cardiac status from the implant.
+The information is transmitted to the Home Monitoring Service Center (HMCS), where the physician may log in to review.
+The HMSC can be used to provide the physician with advance reports from the implanted device and process them into a graphical and tabular format that is accessible via the internet platform HMSC.
+This information may help the physician optimize the therapy process, possibly providing earlier notification of clinically relevant events to help guide future therapy.

-BIOTRONIK conducted the TRUST study to evaluate the safety and effectiveness of Home Monitoring[®].
-With the TRUST study, BIOTRONIK was able to show the following with regards to Home Monitoring[®]:
+BIOTRONIK conducted the TRUST study to evaluate the safety and effectiveness of Home Monitoring.
+With the TRUST study, BIOTRONIK was able to show the following with regards to Home Monitoring:

-- BIOTRONIK Home Monitoring[®] information may be used as a replacement for device interrogation during in-office follow-up visits. - A strategy of care using BIOTRONIK Home Monitoring[®] with office visits when needed has been shown to extend the time between routine, scheduled in-office follow-ups of BIOTRONIK implantable devices in many patients.
-Home Monitoring[®] data is helpful in determining the need for additional in-office follow-up. - BIOTRONIK Home Monitoring[®]-patients-who are followed remotely with office visits when needed-have been shown to have similar numbers of strokes, invasive procedures and deaths as patients followed with conventional in-office follow-ups. - BIOTRONIK Home Monitoring[®] provides early detection of arrhythmias. - BIOTRONIK Home Monitoring[®] provides early detection of silent, asymptomatic arrhythmias. - Automatic early detection of arrhythmias and device system anomalies by BIOTRONIK Home Monitoring[®] allows for earlier intervention than conventional in-office follow-ups. - BIOTRONIK Home Monitoring[®] allows for improved access to patient device data compared to conventional in-office follow-ups since device interrogation is automatically scheduled at regular intervals.
+- BIOTRONIK Home Monitoring information may be used as a replacement for device interrogation during in-office follow-up visits. - A strategy of care using BIOTRONIK Home Monitoring with office visits when needed has been shown to extend the time between routine, scheduled in-office follow-ups of BIOTRONIK implantable devices in many patients.
+Home Monitoring data is helpful in determining the need for additional in-office follow-up. - BIOTRONIK Home Monitoring provides early detection of arrhythmias. - BIOTRONIK Home Monitoring provides early detection of silent, asymptomatic arrhythmias. - Automatic early detection of arrhythmias and device system anomalies by BIOTRONIK Home

+Monitoring allows for earlier intervention than conventional in-office follow-ups.

+• BIOTRONIK Home Monitoring allows for improved access to patient device data compared to conventional in-office follow-ups since device data is automatically collected and reported on a daily basis.

-The implanted device's Home Monitoring[®] function can be used for the entire operational life of the implanted device (prior to EOS) or for shorter periods, such as several weeks or months.
-Home Monitoring[®] is programmable, ON or OFF.
+The implanted device's Home Monitoring function can be used for the entire operational life of the implanted device (prior to EOS).

-When ERI mode is reached, this status is transmitted.
+NOTE: When ERI mode is reached, this status is transmitted.
 All measurements and transmissions are unaffected.
-When End of Service (EOS) is reached and transmitted, further measurements and transmissions of Home Monitoring[®] data are no longer possible.
+When End of Service (EOS) is reached and transmitted, further measurements and transmissions of Home Monitoring® data are no longer possible.

-9.1.1 Transmission Of Information
+9.1.1 Transmission of Information

-The implanted device transmits information with a small transmitter, which has a range of about 2 meters (6 feet).
+The implanted device transmits information with a small transmitter, which has a range of about

+2 meters (6 feet).
 The patient's implant data are sent to the CardioMessenger, at least every 24 hours.
 The transmissions may also be activated by the detection of a cardiac event, as programmed.
 The types of transmissions are discussed in Section 2.4.3.3.